 It was when rivers flowed freely in Damaraland that early humans first lived here, leaving inspiring rock engravings at Twyfelfontein.
 Dry river beds and other ancient geological rock formations now define Damaraland.
 This is true "off the beaten path" travel, as the few humans who live here now do so to staff the park's few lodges, or in one of the last few indigenous villages that pockmark the landscape.
 The dramatic landscapes are enhanced by the large mammals that call Damaraland home, including desert rhinos and elephants.

 The Namib Desert often evokes images of towering red sand dunes cresting across horizons.
 This is Sossusvlei, where sunsets set the earth aflame and some of the most arid land in the world is cuddled in the hundred miles between Atlantic ocean and towering mountain range.
 The "vleis" from which this place derives its name are salt pans that transform into lakes during rare wet seasons.
-Photo opportunities at sunrise and sunset will make one think, "Yes, this is why I came to Namibia."
+Photo opportunities at sunrise and sunset will make one think, "Yes, this is why I planned a Namibia safari."

 Can't get enough Africa?
 Are you in the very beginning planning stages?
 Great!
 We published an absolutely free travel guide to picking your perfect safari destination.
 Click below to download!